Dividing a House in Utah Divorce: Buyout vs Sale vs Co-Ownership Dustin March 17, 2026

 Dividing a House in Utah Divorce: Buyout vs Sale vs Co-Ownership

-Utah law matters here because marital property is divided equitably, which means fairly under the facts rather than automatically equally in every case.
+Utah law matters because marital property is divided equitably, which means fairly under the facts rather than automatically equally in every case.
 That can be especially important when a home was purchased during the marriage, one spouse contributed separate funds, the parties disagree about value, or one spouse wants to remain in the house with the children.
-Courts may need to determine whether the home is marital, how much equity exists, whether a refinance is realistic, and which outcome is most practical.

-Utah courts aim for a fair division of marital property based on the facts of the case.
+Utah courts aim for a fair property division based on the facts, not a rigid formula that automatically applies the same way in every case.

-A home can still be marital property even if only one spouse is listed on the deed or loan.
+A home may still be marital property even if only one spouse appears on the deed or mortgage.

 A spouse may want to keep the house, but the court may still ask whether that result is financially realistic.

-Appraisals, payoff statements, refinance options, and decree language often drive the outcome.
+Appraisals, payoff statements, refinance options, repair costs, and decree language often determine what is workable.

 Key Legal Standards and Property Division Principles in Utah